ProjectSegfault/ansible/README.md

 Then, create the `/compose/SERVICE_NAME` directory and add the compose file (compose.yml.j2) to the same.
 You can use the `{{inventory_hostname}}` variables where required.

-If the service needs a secret key, add it to the ansible-vault secrets.enc with `ansible-vault edit secrets.enc`.
+If the service needs a secret key, add it to the ansible-vault secrets.yaml with `ansible-vault edit secrets.yaml`.
 If you are a Project Segfault sysadmin you already have the password for it :P

 Past this, Caddy needs to be configured.